Major in Intercultural Studies

-Working with the ICS department chair, students select three elective courses from the available areas of study to complete their specific cultural or thematic focus work.
+Working with the ICS chair or an ICS advisor, students select three area elective courses from various options to complete their specific cultural or thematic focus work.
 These options include:

 - Regular and adapted Elmhurst University courses (e.g., foreign language courses)